 No!
 Maya didn’t love Rishi.
 She just didn’t…

 Half of India and their dogs have a problem with it.
 In a country that is gung-ho about marrying a stark stranger with a label of an “arranged marriage”, all you get to judge your would-be spouse is his/her Shaadi.com profile.
 How many victims of such an ‘arrangement’ get to fall in love with their partners?
 You can be matched with the aam junta‘s equivalents for a Nargis Fakhri or Fawad Khan.
-After the initial exchange of hormones, till when do you expect the steam to stay?
+After the initial exchange of hormones, do you expect the steam to stay put?

 Maya’s husband must have been handsome, chivalrous, caring, and a perfect gent for many a woman.
 Rishi made for the perfect matrimonial advertisement prototype.
-But, Maya wouldn’t subscribe to him charms.
+But, Maya wouldn’t subscribe to his charms.
 End of story.

 Very early in the film does she expresses her concerns:

 Maya: “Mujhe pata hai kyunki mera husband roz mujhse romantic baatein karta hai.
 Sunke koi bhi ladki paagal ho jaaye.